 D-backs vs. Braves Highlights

-Ketel Marte and the D-backs take on Matt Olson and the Braves on April, 5th, 2024
+Christian Walker and the D-backs take on Austin Riley and the Braves on April 7, 2024

-Ketel Marte and the D-backs take on Matt Olson and the Braves on April, 5th, 2024
+Christian Walker and the D-backs take on Austin Riley and the Braves on April 7, 2024

-A bad call wasn't the only reason Iowa won, but it was definitely the game's biggest moment.
+Sweat was the Big 12 Conference defensive player of the year in 2023.

-Newton wasn't a heralded recruit but is now on the cusp of back-to-back titles leading the Huskies at point guard.
+Shane Bieber and Spencer Strider both have damaged elbows.
+It's not a good time to be a pitcher right now.

 The Guardians also moved back the start time for their home opener on Monday.